Flue-gas desulfurization: Scrubbing reagent

 As explained above, alkaline sorbents are used for scrubbing flue gases to remove SO2.
 Depending on the application, the two most important are lime and sodium hydroxide (also known as caustic soda).
 Lime is typically used on large coal- or oil-fired boilers as found in power plants, as it is very much less expensive than caustic soda.
 The problem is that it results in a slurry being circulated through the scrubber instead of a solution.
 This makes it harder on the equipment.
 A spray tower is typically used for this application.
 The use of lime results in a slurry of calcium sulfite (CaSO3) that must be disposed of.
-Fortunately, calcium sulfite can be oxidized to produce by-product gypsum (CaSO4*2H2O) which is marketable for use in the building products industry.
+Calcium sulfite can be oxidized to produce by-product gypsum (CaSO4*2H2O) which is marketable for use in the building products industry.

 Caustic soda is limited to smaller combustion units because it is more expensive than lime, but it has the advantage that it forms a solution rather than a slurry.
 This makes it easier to operate.
 It produces a "spent caustic" solution of sodium sulfite/bisulfite (depending on the pH), or sodium sulfate that must be disposed of.
 This is not a problem in a kraft pulp mill for example, where this can be a source of makeup chemicals to the recovery cycle.